MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-blob-container.md

 ---
-title: Get data from a blobin Real-Time Analytics
+title: Get data from a blob container in Real-Time Analytics
-description: Learn how to get data from a blob in a KQL Database in Real-Time Analytics ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to get data from a blob container in a KQL Database in Real-Time Analytics ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster